oscar-camacho/RNA_degradation_mycoplasma_pneumoniae/README.md

-## Supplementary Data
+## Supplementary Tables

-- supplementary_data_S4.csv: Half-life, R² of the adjustment of RNA decay to the exponential decay curve, fold change in expression due to glucose starvation and novobiocin treatment (10 µg/ml), and transcription rate for each annotated gene in M. pneumoniae.
+- supplementary_table_S5.csv: Half-life, R² of the adjustment of RNA decay to the exponential decay curve, fold change in expression due to glucose starvation and novobiocin treatment (10 µg/ml), and transcription rate for each annotated gene in M. pneumoniae.
-- supplementary_data_S5.csv: Annotated coordinates and all the calculated features for each gene (ORF, ncRNA, tRNA, rRNA) in M. pneumoniae.
+- supplementary_table_S6.csv: Annotated coordinates and all the calculated features for each gene (ORF, ncRNA, tRNA, rRNA) in M. pneumoniae.
-- supplementary_data_S6.csv: Annotated coordinates and all the calculated features for each sliding window in which the M. pneumoniae genome was divided.
+- supplementary_table_S7.csv: Annotated coordinates and all the calculated features for each sliding window in which the M. pneumoniae genome was divided.

 ## Python scripts